 So perhaps it was not the tower itself that was of concern but rather what was actually inside the tower.
 Perhaps the Sumerian priest/astronomers’ knowledge of the heavens was developing far more rapidly than God and his angels deemed safe for humans to possess.
 Was their imagination starting to get out of control?
 So was this Babel story no more than an historical account of the Babylonians conquering the Sumerians, plundering the library of knowledge, cosmology and science stored in the Priest-King’s Ziggurat in Nippur and then replacing the Sumerian cuneiform language with the Akkadian cuneiform language so that the knowledge contained in the Sumerian tablets would become confused within a generation.
-Were the Babylonians a stoic race?
+Were the Babylonians a stoic race in contrast to the Akkadians?
 They certainly put great emphasis on their defence infrastructure surrounding their city with three rings of 40 foot high impenetrable walls which might indicate stoicism.

 This story could get all too academically speculative and just dismissed as another Biblical myth that just doesn’t quite stack up against archeological evidence, except for the uncanny message that it is recorded in the Bible which tells us that the common language that the gods an angels set out to disrupt would enable men to reach the heavens.
 Why that is significant is that 4-5,000 years later humans once again are imagining that we will reach the heavens.